Matt-J-Dong/Top-Towns-To-Take-Over-Tech/README.md

 sj3549 and adm209 have been granted read, write and execute permissions to:
 - the HDFS directory **/user/evc252/shared_data**
 - all of the shell scripts

 ### To find the ouput of each directory

 #### data will be located **both** in HDFS and locally for easy access

 - Raw data:
-    * HDFS: /user/evc252/shared_data/raw
+    - HDFS: /user/evc252/shared_data/raw
-    * Local: ~/Top-Towns-To-Take-Over-Tech/data/raw
+    - Local: ~/Top-Towns-To-Take-Over-Tech/data/raw

-- ETL
+- ETL:
-    * Cleaning:
+    - Cleaning:
-        * HDFS: /user/evc252/shared_data/clean
+        - HDFS: /user/evc252/shared_data/clean
-        * Local: ~/Top-Towns-To-Take-Over-Tech/data/clean
+        - Local: ~/Top-Towns-To-Take-Over-Tech/data/clean

-    * Joining:
+    - Joining:
-        * HDFS: /user/evc252/shared_data/joined
+        - HDFS: /user/evc252/shared_data/joined
-        * Local: ~/Top-Towns-To-Take-Over-Tech/data/joined
+        - Local: ~/Top-Towns-To-Take-Over-Tech/data/joined

-- ANALYSIS
+- Analysis:
-    * HDFS: /user/evc252/shared_data/scored
+    - HDFS: /user/evc252/shared_data/scored
-    * Local: ~/Top-Towns-To-Take-Over-Tech/data/scored
+    - Local: ~/Top-Towns-To-Take-Over-Tech/data/scored